The Grand National Steeplechase races are presented by Brown Advisory and hosted by The Valleys Planning Council.

-The Western Run Plate II is sponsored by JC Porter Construction.
+The Western Run Plate II is sponsored by J.C.
+Porter Construction and Porter Buckley Construction Group.
 The perpetual plate is given in memory of Redmond C. Stewart by members of the Stewart family, to be held for one year by the winning owner.
 For five-year-olds and upward.
 To be ridden by amateur owner/riders.
 180 lbs.
-Entrance fee $35.
+Entrance fee $300.
 About 3 miles over timber.
-Purse $15,000. ($5,000 of this purse, and an engraved silver goblet to the rider, has been donated by the Temple Gwathmey Steeplechase Foundation for the promotion of amateur racing.)
+Purse $10,000. ($5,000 of this purse, and an engraved silver goblet to the rider, has been donated by the Temple Gwathmey Steeplechase Foundation for the promotion of amateur racing.)

 The Grand National Maiden Timber is sponsored by GrandView Aviation.
 For five-year olds and upward which have never won over timber.
 Amateur riders, owners, and horses acceptable to the Committee.
 Five-year-olds, 160 lbs.; older, 165 lbs.
 No rider allowances.
 Entrance fee $300.
 About three miles over timber on the Western Run Course.
 Purse $12,500.

 The Thomas L. Macfarlane Memorial Field Master’s Chase is for riders that have not reached their sixteenth birthday as of January 1st.
 Mounts to be a minimum of five years old.
 Catch weights.
 Riders are to follow the Field Master over a flagged course.
 After the last fence, the Field Master will release the field to race for the finish line.
 Entries may be asked to queue or circle before being released.
 Proper hunting or racing attire accepted.
 Use of whips is strictly prohibited.
 Prizes will be given to the overall finishers plus first small, medium and large pony, and first non-thoroughbred.
 The Thomas L. Macfarlane Memorial Field Master’s Chase is expected to run on Junior Champions Day in 2023.